ubuntu/ubuntu-project-docs/docs/reference/exception-NetplanUpdates.rst

 ~~~~~~~~~~~~~~~~~

 Netplan includes an in-tree integration suite to validating various
 network configurations.
-The tests themselves involve over a a large
+The tests themselves involve a large number of
-number of different configuration scenarios designed to touch as many
+different configuration scenarios designed to touch as many features and
-features and functionalities as possible including tests to cover
+functionalities as possible including tests to cover previous opened
-previous opened bugs.
+bugs.

 .. _sru_template: